dmitrydwhite/alt-sat-gate/README.md

 // Convert the JavaScript object to a properly formatted JSON string const first_message_string = JSON.stringify(first_message);

-my_gateway.to_mt(first_message_string);
+// The method .to_mt sends a string over WebSocket to your Major Tom gateway. my_gateway.to_mt(first_message_string);

 // Now if you check your Major Tom Events UI, you should see the message was
 // received from this gateway.

 // Let's upload a file from the file system to Major Tom.
-First get a file as a
+// In order to do this, you need to have a system to associate with the file.
+Either take note of an
+// existing system's name, or create a new one.
+We'll need this in a minute.
+// For this exercise, we'll just use a file from the file system on our computer;
-// Buffer from the file system: const fs = require('fs');
+const fs = require('fs');
+// If you're not familiar with fs, it's a module included in nodeJS that allows direct interface
+// with the file system in a manner closely modeled around standard POSIX functions.
+We'll use its
-const my_file_buffer = fs.readFileSync('path/to/my_file');
+// .readFileSync method to read the contents of a file into a node Buffer object. const my_file_buffer = fs.readFileSync('path/to/my_file');

 // This library expects the file as a Buffer, the file name (as a string) to
 // display in the Major Tom UI, and the System name (a string) that this file is
 // associated with:
-my_gateway.upload_file_to_mt(my_file_buffer, 'My File', 'Any_System');
+my_gateway.upload_file_to_mt(my_file_buffer, 'My File', 'System_Name_Noted_Above');

-// Now if you check your Major Tom Mission Files UI, you should see this file
+// Now if you check your Major Tom Mission Files UI, you should see this file (named "My File")
 // available for download to your machine.
 ```